What Is A Refugium?

 How Does A Refugium Work?

-Most of the uneaten fish food, fish waste and other dead organisms settle in the sand beds.
+As we mentioned before, a refugium is mainly used to filter water.
+Most of the uneaten fish food, fish waste, and other dead organisms settle in the sand beds.
 The crustaceans that reside in the sand beds such as copepods and amphipods then feed on the foods accumulating at the bottom.
 By eating the food, the organisms help in maintaining water quality.

 What Is The Best Refugium Setup?